javier-lopez/javier.io/blog/en/_posts/2016-01-07-genpass-yet-another-stateless-password-generator.md

         xclip -selection clipboard 2>/dev/null || \
         printf "%s\\n" "${_g}"; }; _getpass'

-I knew than the resulting passwords weren't really good at keeping the master password secure, after all, md5 hashing is extremily fast and with known [collition](http://www.mscs.dal.ca/~selinger/md5collision/) [problems](http://natmchugh.blogspot.mx/2015/02/create-your-own-md5-collisions.html), even worse, I didn't even iterate over it.
+I knew than the resulting passwords weren't really good at keeping the master password secure, after all, md5 hashing is extremely fast and with known [collision](http://www.mscs.dal.ca/~selinger/md5collision/) [problems](http://natmchugh.blogspot.mx/2015/02/create-your-own-md5-collisions.html), even worse, I didn't even iterate over it.
 So I keep it in secret till I had the time or willingness to use an informed solution.
 During the last month I've been reviewing the state of art of password generation schemes and found than some [derivation](https://en.wikipedia.org/wiki/Bcrypt) [functions](https://en.wikipedia.org/wiki/Scrypt) have been designed specifically for this task.
 So I converted the shell alias to a C program and [genpass](https://github.com/chilicuil/genpass) is the result.

 Genpass is by no means original, however when looking around I found than most password generators were plain broken, most of them were iterating fast checksum functions, md5, sha1, sha512, etc, or the ones using either bcrypt or scrypt used hard-coded parameters which could make them vulnerable to future computers.
 Using a slow key derivation function is as practical as the user is willing to wait, so often more secure default parameters aren't used because it would make the derivation painfully slow.
-Fortunatelly some smart guys have found this [problem before](https://www.cs.utexas.edu/%7Ebwaters/publications/papers/www2005.pdf) and have suggested to use a cache key to accelerate the process for legitimate users.
+Fortunately some smart guys have found this [problem before](https://www.cs.utexas.edu/%7Ebwaters/publications/papers/www2005.pdf) and have suggested to use a cache key to accelerate the process for legitimate users.
 That's what genpass uses to propose the following paranoid defaults.

 Parameter             | Value
 --------------------- | -------------